pdebelak/peterdebelak.com/_posts/2015-02-27-switching-away-from-angular.md

 ---
 title: Switching Away from Angular
+description: Why I decided to no longer use AngularJS in Rails apps
 ---

 As I've spent more time working with Rails, I've realized that, even without